 The NIHR Global Health Research Centres Call is a two-stage competition.

 At Stage 1, applicants are expected to submit an outline of the proposed research and RCS plan for review, scoring and shortlisting by an independent international Funding Committee, based on the published eligibility and selection criteria for the Global Health Research Centres Call.
 The Funding Committee will recommend to the Department of Health and Social Care which applications should be shortlisted to the next stage.
 Proposals that score below the Funding Committee’s agreed threshold will be rejected at that point and will receive feedback.

 At Stage 2, applicants who are successful at Stage 1 will be invited to submit a full application – which will require more detailed information, such as for CEI, and a full financial breakdown.
 The application will be considered by the Funding Committee and an interview will also be conducted as part of the Stage 2 assessment.
 The Funding Committee will then recommend to the Department of Health and Social Care which applications should be supported.

-Timetable for the NIHR global Health Research Centres call
+Timetable for the Global Health Research Centres call

 14 October 2020

 Deadline for receipt of Stage 1 application

 (via the online NIHR Research Management System [RMS])